pagkly/Zed/Investopedia3/Noise Trader Definition.md

 Noise Trader Definition
 ## What is a Noise Trader?

-Noise trader is generally a term used in academic finance studies associated with the [Efficient Markets Hypothesis (EMH](https://www.investopedia.com/terms/e/efficientmarkethypothesis.asp)).
+Noise trader is generally a term used in academic finance studies associated with the [[Efficient Markets Hypothesis (EMH]](https://www.investopedia.com/terms/e/efficientmarkethypothesis.asp)).
 The definition is often vaguely stated throughout the literature though it is mainly intended to describe investors who make decisions to buy or sell based on factors they believe to be helpful but in reality will give them no better returns than random choices.

 ### Key Takeaways